Resident Testimonials

 Can you describe some of the unique learning opportunities the program has offered?

 What I love about the UBC Psychiatry program is that they truly encourage your continued evolution as a well-rounded physician.
 For example, they support attendance at diverse conferences, encourage residents to seek out their own psychodynamic therapy, and allow time and space for residents to be actively engaged in teaching medical students.
-Teaching and being an active member of the medical education curriculum here in Prince George has been incredibly rewarding.
-There are also a number of unique subspecialty rotations that, even being in the North (Prince George), I was supported to go to.
+Teaching and being an active member of the medical education curriculum in Prince George was incredibly rewarding.
+There were also a number of unique subspecialty rotations that, even being in the North (Prince George), I was supported to go to.
 For instance, at Saint Paul’s Hospital (SPH) I did a Reproductive Psychiatry rotation.
 I was welcomed graciously to the SPH site, and it was an incredible learning experience.
 We, in all the four tracks of UBC Psychiatry, always feel as though we’re part of the broader UBC Psychiatry program and community.

 What would be the main message you wish to convey to someone who is interested in obtaining their psychiatry residency training at UBC?